 There is no single excuse that guarantees exemption from jury service.
 Each request is individually reviewed.
 However, there may be an occasion when a prospective juror cannot appear on the required date, such as illness or vacation, and so on.
 If so, the prospective juror will need to telephone the Circuit Clerk's Office at 815-235-8266 and press #4 at the prompt during business hours (Monday through Friday, 8:30 a.m. to 4:30 p.m.) and speak with the jury clerk about the matter to see if the summons can be deferred.

 There are other notices a prospective juror may receive for jury duty.
-One comes from the State's Attorney's Office for grand jury and the other comes from the Coroner's Office for coroner jury.
+One comes from the State's Attorney's Office for the grand jury, and the other comes from the Coroner's Office for the coroner jury.
 For information regarding either of these, the prospective juror will have to contact those respective offices.